Guitar Queer-O: Plot

 Stan and Kyle are obsessed with the video game Guitar Hero, and attempt to break the game's scoring record in front of their friends.
 As soon as they break the 100,000 points record on "Carry on Wayward Son", they are contacted by Charles Kincade, a talent agent, who wants to offer them recording contracts.
 They become Guitar Hero rock star celebrities overnight, enjoying the hedonistic "sex and drugs" lifestyle.
 The record company organizes a future event where Stan and Kyle will attempt to break a 1 million point record in front of a live audience.
 Stan is taken aside by his manager and told that Kyle is holding him back, and encourages Stan to dump Kyle in favor of another kid, Thad Jarvis, who can play many Guitar Hero songs "acoustically", having memorized what buttons to press instead of relying on the on-screen cues.

 Kyle discovers Stan practicing with Thad and angrily breaks up their "band".
 Kyle goes on to perform at a local bowling alley by its owner for free food and drink, improving as he plays.
-Stan becomes stressed out over the upcoming event, and tries to seek refuge using a different video game Heroin Hero where the only objective is literally chasing a dragon as the in-game player injects himself with heroin.
-The game somehow shortens his temper and concentration into getting into a fight with Thad, who subsequently leaves Stan.
+Stan becomes stressed out over the upcoming event, and tries to seek refuge using a different video game, Heroin Hero, where the only objective is literally chasing a dragon (futilely) as the in-game player injects himself with heroin.
+The game further shortens his temper and concentration, and he gets into a fight with Thad, who subsequently leaves Stan.
 Stan, still intoxicated with Heroin Hero, is forced to play the event solo, but ends up getting a miserable score and throwing up on stage; after the audience leaves and the game audience "boos" Stan, Kincade angrily admonishes him by saying "You blew it!
 You had it all and you blew it!" and subsequently leaves him.

-Stan comes back to the video game store and decides to pick another game to play, but when offered by the game store owner Rehab Hero (which remedies the heroin-like addiction to a former player of Heroin Hero), Stan instead selects a simple driving game.
+Stan comes back to the video game store and decides to pick another game to play, but when offered by the game store owner Rehab Hero (which remedies the heroin-like addiction of a former player to Heroin Hero), Stan instead selects a simple driving game.
 While driving around in-game, Stan hears "Carry on Wayward Son" on the radio and remembers the good time he had with Kyle.
-Stan goes to apologize to Kyle and after a brief spat, the two become friends again, dumping the recording contract.
+Stan goes to apologize to Kyle and, after a brief spat, the two become friends again, dumping the recording contract.
 They go back home and go on to break the 1 million point record in front of their friends.
 To their shock, the game rewards them by telling them, "Congratulations!
 You Are Fags!".
 The two become upset that they have worked so hard only to be insulted, and angrily walk out; Cartman and Butters start to play the game, with Butters eagerly requesting that he gets to be the one to betray Cartman "after the sex and drugs party".